Assessing UML Diagrams by GPT: Implications for Education: Results

+Figure~\ref{fig:ucsta2} zooms in on the distribution of occurrences of the five types of discrepancies when human experts and GPT independently use four UCs to grade 40 UML use case diagrams.
+The observations and the corresponding examples are listed as follows.

+\begin{itemize} \item \textbf{Perfect Match} is the most prominent type of discrepancy reported in the GPT-based assessment of UML use case diagrams, with 68 occurrences shown in Table~\ref{tab:disuc}.
+Especially, as the last bar of Figure~\ref{fig:ucsta2} presents, 54.4\% of \textit{`Perfect Match'} (37 of 68 occurrences) is reported in the use of UC3.
+This indicates that GPT performs well in recognizing relationships between actors (i.e., generalization between `Gold Customer' and `Customer' in our case study), aligning closely with the grading criteria and human experts.
+The second and third largest proportions of \textit{`Perfect Match'} fall into the use of UC1 (identifying actors) and UC2 (identifying use cases), accounting for 25\% and 14.7\% respectively.
+However, GPT's capability in understanding and using UC4 was the weakest.

+\begin{mdframed} \textbf{Example:} During the evaluation based on UC3, both human scorers and GPT can identify the missed relationship between `Gold Customer' and `Customer'.
+In the evaluation based on UC1, both human experts and GPT can identified the missed essential actors, such as `Accounting System' or `Gold Customer'. \end{mdframed}

-Wrong identification occurred when ChatGPT employed UC1 (1 instance), UC2 (2 instances), and UC3 (2 instances).
-This type of discrepancy reflects the limitations of ChatGPT in correctly identifying the modeling elements.
-Taking the use of UC2 as an example, ChatGPT misidentified some use cases by failing to accurately map them to the given functional requirements.
+\item \textbf{Wrong Identification} is the second most frequent type of evaluation discrepancy in the GPT-based assessment of UML use case diagrams, with 36 occurrences in Table~\ref{tab:disuc}.
+Specifically, the fourth bar in Figure~\ref{fig:ucsta2} shows two-thirds of \textit{`Wrong identification'} occurred in the evaluation based on UC4 (24 of 36 occurrences).
+This type of discrepancy reflects the main limitations of GPT in correctly identifying the relationships between specified actors and use cases.
+Another observation is that compared to UC1 and UC3, it is more common for GPT to misidentify some essential use cases by failing to accurately map them to the given functional requirements.

-\begin{mdframed} \textbf{Example:} In the evaluation using UC3, the inheritance relationship between `Golden Customer' and `Customer' did exist in the UML use case model, but ChatGPT failed to identify it and then deducted points. \end{mdframed}
+\begin{mdframed} \textbf{Example:} In the evaluation based on UC4, GPT deducts points for missing relationships between specified actors and use cases, but theses relationships existed in the UML use case diagram.
+In the evaluation using UC3, the inheritance relationship between `Golden Customer' and `Customer' did exist in the UML use case diagram, but GPT failed to identify it and then deducted points. \end{mdframed}